 My first stay in the Disneyland Hotel was nearly 40 years ago.
 I was pretty young so I don’t have a lot of recollections of that trip, but I do remember feeding the koi in the ponds outside the Wonder Tower (now the Frontier Tower) where we stayed, and standing on the ~2 foot balcony to watch the Dancing Waters Show, which I consider a precursor to World of Color.
 Who also can forget the grotto and waterfalls!
 The Disneyland Hotel went through one of it’s biggest renovations from 2010-2012, where these were removed, the towers renamed, and so much was added – a brand-new pool, immersive water play area, a redesign of the Never Land Pool, and a new restaurant and bar.

 The On-Property Perks – These benefits bring a bit of extra magic you can’t experience if you stay off-property.
-My favorite is the Extra Magic Hour each day, especially because the Extra Magic Hour at Disney California Adventure Park is ONLY open to on-property guests!
-This perk allowed us to ride Radiator Springs Racers, Incredicoaster! (twice), Toy Story Midway Mania, and went into line for Soarin’ Over California just as the hour was ending.
-You also can receive character wake-up calls, preferred access reservations, and hotel package delivery.
+My favorite is the Early Entry each day that is ONLY open to on-property guests!
+This perk is to enter 30 minutes before regular park opening and allows us to ride Radiator Springs Racers, Incredicoaster!, and then jump into line for Toy Story Midway Maniajust as the time is ending.
+You also can receive in-room celebrations, preferred access reservations, and hotel package delivery.
 You can read a full description of each at the Disneyland website.
-One of the perks is the Get Up & Go Power walk offered each morning.
-Read my review about this walk here.

 Location – There are other hotels, including many non-Disney hotels, that are closer to the entrances to the parks.
 But what I love about the Disneyland Hotel is it’s proximity to the Disneyland Monorail and walking through Downtown Disney (DTD) to and from the parks.
 I love spending time in DTD, so read my article about why.
 To get to the parks, enter through security just past the Adventure Tower.
 From here, you can take the Monorail on the left directly into Disneyland, or walk all the way through Downtown Disney to access the main gate into Disneyland or into Disney California Adventure (DCA) Park.
 Note that you cannot use the gate into DCA from Disney’s Grand Californian Hotel, but you can use that gate to exit DCA though.